Merlin in Exchange of Winnings (self-striping)

 The yarns from Round Table Yarns are dyed by hand in small dye lots so each skein receives special care and attention.
 Colorway names have been taken from the stories of King Arthur and the knights of the Round Table, and on the inside of each label, you can read the story of the inspiration behind the name.

+Shipping is free within the United States and free for international orders over $100.
 The yarn is ready to ship in a muslin project bag for safe delivery and will arrive in your mailbox in a cheerful purple mailing envelope.
 Your yarn typically ships within 24 hours, often on the same day you place your order.

 Read what others have had to say about their experience buying from Round Table Yarns.